Update May 2020: The area put forward by the Town Council for designation as a neighbourhood plan area has now been approved by Milton Keynes Council.

 Bletchley and Fenny Stratford Town Council has submitted a request to Milton Keynes Council for the area shown above to be used as the neighbourhood area for the new plan.
 Before we can develop the plan Milton Keynes Council must consult on this area and then decide whether to “designate” this area.

-A copy of the consultation statement can be viewed below:
+A copy of the consultation statement can be viewed: Consultation Statement

-Please be aware that this is not a consultation on the Neighbourhood Plan, merely an opportunity to comment on the proposed neighbourhood plan area.
+Please be aware that this is not a consultation on the neighbourhood plan but an opportunity to comment on the proposed neighbourhood plan area.

 This consultation will run between Friday 21st February and Friday 3rd April.